Content Formatting Tips: How to Structure Text to Keep Readers Engaged

 Did you read everything up to this point, or just scan your way down?
 Either way, thanks for staying with me.

-With so much content out there, you need to make sure yours is formatted in a way to keep eyes on the page.
+With so much content out there, you need to make sure yours is formatted to keep eyes on the page.

 Let’s recap.